rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 no shortage of blogs, talks, or comments on how it improves or obfuscates configuration ergonomics.

-While the necessity of such a pattern is quite evident in a language that lacks keyword arguments in functions, more often than not, it needlessly complicates things.
+While the necessity of such a pattern is quite evident in a language that lacks default arguments in functions, more often than not, it needlessly complicates things.
 The situation gets worse if you have to maintain a public API where multiple configurations are controlled in this manner.

-However, the pattern solves a valid problem and it definitly has its place.
-Otherwise it wouldn't have been picked up by pretty much every other library[^2][^3].
+However, the pattern solves a valid problem and it definitely has its place.
+Otherwise, it wouldn't have been picked up by pretty much every other library[^2][^3].

 If you have no idea what I'm talking about, you might want to give my previous write-up on